Antique Identifier

 Resellers trying to describe online inventory accurately can use the results because they supply candidate terminology, condition prompts, and rough sold-comps ranges before the listing is written.

-Professional appraisal remains skilled work; the U.S. Bureau of Labor Statistics reported median pay of $61,560 for appraisers and assessors of real estate in 2023 source, which is only a proxy because antique and personal-property appraisal is a different specialty.
+Professional appraisal remains skilled work; the U.S. Bureau of Labor Statistics reported median pay of $61,560 for appraisers and assessors of real estate in 2023 Bureau of Labor Statistics, which is only a proxy because antique and personal-property appraisal is a different specialty.

 Photo Tips That Improve Antique Identifier App Accuracy